kocienda/Any/README.md

 A list of files in the repository with descriptions.

 * [`cyto-any.h`](https://github.com/kocienda/Any/blob/master/cyto-any.h): My implementation of an Any class based on `std::any`.
-* [`xllvm-any.h`](https://github.com/kocienda/Any/blob/master/xllvm-any.h): My lightly-editing and reformatted version of `std::any` from the LLVM/libcxx project, version 11.0.0.
-This file is meant for study and for inclusion as a standalone header.
+* [`xllvm-any.h`](https://github.com/kocienda/Any/blob/master/xllvm-any.h): My lightly-edited and reformatted version of `std::any` from the LLVM/libcxx project, version 11.0.0.
+This file is meant for study.
 * [`llvm-any.h`](https://github.com/kocienda/Any/blob/master/llvm-any.h): The unedited `std::any` file from the LLVM/libcxx project, version 11.0.0.
-* [`xgcc-any.h`](https://github.com/kocienda/Any/blob/master/xgcc-any.h): My lightly-editing and reformatted version of `std::any` from the GCC/libstdc++ project, version 9.2.0.
-This file is meant for study and for inclusion as a standalone header.
+* [`xgcc-any.h`](https://github.com/kocienda/Any/blob/master/xgcc-any.h): My lightly-edited and reformatted version of `std::any` from the GCC/libstdc++ project, version 9.2.0.
+This file is meant for study.
 * [`gcc-any.h`](https://github.com/kocienda/Any/blob/master/gcc-any.h): The unedited `std::any` file from the GCC/libstdc++ project, version 9.2.0.
 * [`any-types.h`](https://github.com/kocienda/Any/tree/master/any-types.h): Some simple structs used as Any values in tests.
 * [`benchmark`](https://github.com/kocienda/Any/tree/master/benchmark): Micro benchmark tests that use [Google benchmark](https://github.com/google/benchmark).